thomas-catt/ChessMultiplayer/notes.md

 # Required fixes:
 These are some bugs I need to fix:

+- **Loading saved storage:** Is able to load fine, but let's the app proceed to load with default data (`clientId` and `clientName`), which messes things up. **Don't let the app load until `AsyncStorage` data is populated.** Blank Screen maybe?

+- **Light mode status bar icon colors:** Title, I saw a comment in `AppContext.js` that it can be fixed by modifying theme colors...
+Don't really remember typing that lol.
 > ***[LOW PRIORITY] Piece Username Label:** Appears on the oppposite side when the board is flipped.
 Small issue, but needs a bigger redesign.*

 <!-- - **Piece drag lag:** The more inputs, the laggier.
 Probably will have to cap the amount of drag emits rather than throwing out every drag callback. -->